-Information contained within NYPD case management systems is often related to criminal investigations.
-When an investigation results in an arrest, the NYPD turns over relevant information to the prosecutor with jurisdiction over the matter.
-Prosecutors will provide the information to the defendant(s) in accordance with criminal discovery laws.
+If NYPD use of electronic record management systems yields information relevant to a criminal case, the NYPD will share the information with the prosecutor with jurisdiction over the matter.
+Prosecutors will provide evidence to the defendant(s) in accordance with criminal discovery laws.

-Other law enforcement agencies may request information contained in NYPD case management systems from the NYPD in accordance with applicable laws, regulations, and New York City and NYPD policies.
-Additionally, the NYPD may provide information contained with NYPD case management systems to partnering law enforcement and city agencies pursuant to on-going criminal investigations, civil litigation and disciplinary proceedings.
+Other law enforcement agencies may request information contained in NYPD case management and computer systems in accordance with applicable laws, regulations, and New York City and NYPD policies.
+Additionally, the NYPD may provide information to partnering law enforcement and city agencies pursuant to on-going criminal investigations, civil litigation and disciplinary proceedings.
 Information is not shared in furtherance of immigration enforcement.

-Following the laws of the State and City of New York, as well as NYPD policy, information contained in NYPD case managements system may be provided to community leaders, civic organizations and the news media in order to further an investigation, create awareness of an unusual incident, or address a community-concern.
+Following the laws of the State and City of New York, as well as NYPD policy, information may be provided to community leaders, civic organizations and the news media in order to further an investigation, create awareness of an unusual incident, or address a community-concern.

-Pursuant to NYPD policy and local law, members of the NYPD may disclose identifying information externally only if:
+Pursuant to NYPD policy and local law, NYPD personnel may disclose identifying information externally only if: